top of page

 This Tailgate Talk is part of the NLTAPA collection.

-An employee was uncovering a “Watch for Ice on Bridge” for the upcoming winter season.
-An extension ladder is propped up against the sign.
-The employee climbs the ladder, but it begins to slip.
-He grabs the edges of the sign with his bare hands.
-The sheet metal slices through his hands and down to the muscle and cartilage.
+An employee was preparing a “Watch for Ice on Bridge” sign for the winter season.
+While using an extension ladder propped against the sign, the ladder began to slip.
+The employee instinctively grabbed the edges of the sheet metal sign with bare hands, resulting in severe cuts that extended down to the muscle and cartilage.

 bottom of page